Get Email Updates

 Plan participants who have basic coverage through GHI-CBP have an additional level of medical cost protection through the PSC-CUNY Welfare Fund extended medical benefit.
 The benefit is designed to provide a buffer against large medical expenses associated with serious or long-term illness that are not met by the basic employer-provided insurance, and better coverage (additional payment) for out-of-network provider use of medical services.
 The program is administered by Administrative Services Only, Inc. (ASO).
 It was formerly administered by GHI.
 This extended medical benefit does not cover procedures that are not covered under the basic health plan, nor does it lift any frequency limitations.

 Expenses are considered after an annual deductible has been met.
 The amount of the deductible is determined by whether or not the participant has elected the GHI-CBP optional rider.
 If the participant has elected the rider, the deductible is $1,000 per person for the year, with a maximum of $2,000 for a family.
 If the participant has not elected the rider, the deductible is $4,000 per person for the year, with a maximum of $8,000 for a family.
 The amount that is applied to calculate the deductible is the total difference between the GHI-CBP allowance on covered services and the participant's payment to the provider for those services.

-After the deductible is met, the Welfare Fund extended medical benefit will pay 60% of the difference between the amount reimbursed and the "reasonable and customary" charges.
-"Reasonable and Customary" charges are determined by a schedule maintained by the carrier and the Fund.
-This schedule may change from time to time at the discretion of the Trustees of the Fund.
-Once coinsurance payments have reached $3,000 for a covered individual in a year (or $6,000 for the family) the plan will pay without a co-insurance, i.e., 100% of the difference between the amount reimbursed and the reasonable and customary charges according to the schedule.
+After the deductible is met, the Welfare Fund extended medical benefit will pay 60% of the difference between the amount reimbursed and the allowed charges.
+Allowed charges are determined by a schedule maintained by the contracted administrator and set, as well as changed from time to time, at the discretion of the Trustees of the Fund.
+Once coinsurance payments have reached $3,000 for a covered individual in a year (or $6,000 for the family) the plan will pay without a co-insurance, i.e., 100% of the difference between the amount reimbursed and the allowed charges according to the schedule.